jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 RDS MySQL and RDS PostGreSQL can be configured with IAM Database Authentication

 RDS MySQL has storage autoscaling feature.

+### Read replicas

+Amazon RDS uses the PostgreSQL DB engine's built-in replication functionality to create a special type of DB instance called a read replica from a source DB instance.
+The source DB instance becomes the primary DB instance.
+Updates made to the primary DB instance are asynchronously copied to the read replica.
+You can reduce the load on your primary DB instance by routing read queries from your applications to the read replica.
+Using read replicas, you can elastically scale out beyond the capacity constraints of a single DB instance for read-heavy database workloads.
+For the given use case, you can achieve optimum read performance for SQL queries by using the read-replica endpoint for the read-heavy workload.

 ### Multi-AZ